shushi13/reinventing-d-wheel/preface.rst

   4. Do not bother my family or the people that are close to me.

-If you are close to me and maybe know me personally, please consider to not read this book and try to act like I do.
+If you are close to me and maybe know me personally, please consider to not read this book or at least try to act like I do.
 Stay uninformed and blind intentionally.
 Close your senses on every sign from above.
 You can use the tools that I will publish as soon as I create them.

 I am not a book writer and do not know English so good, but I chose to write in English because it is better suited for this experiment.
 Considering this, you are mostly encouraged to clone this repository as in rule number 3 suggests.
 My native language is Bulgarian, so a translation in Bulgarian is especially needed.
 As a whole, this book/repository should not be read directly from here, but from a clone.
 The book is free as the license attached to this repository describes.
 That means that you can even charge or sell, while keeping the rules from above.